tontinton/blog/content/posts/new_age_data_intensive_apps.md

 Before we begin, here's a quick intro to what makes an object storage (also sometimes called blob storage).

-Object storage is a service that is a kind of key-value database, that is very cheap to store huge amounts of unstructured data called blobs on.
+Object storage is a service that is a kind of key-value database, that is very cheap to store huge amounts of unstructured data called blobs.
 "Blob" stands for "Binary large object".

 They usually store data on the cheapest hardware, using HDDs instead of SSDs (until they'll be <a href="https://thecuberesearch.com/qlc-flash-hamrs-hdd/">cheaper</a>).